NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 __Field Type__: Array (String)

 When identifying pages in the text, this is the string used to split an entire page to separate into individual pages.
-The goal is to have each remaining page string begin with the pagenumber, so the split string should include the tag text that occurs right before the pagenumber.
+The goal is to have each remaining page string begin with the page number, so the split string should include the tag text that occurs right before the page number.
 For example, in an EPUB with the following text:

 ```xml
 <p class="indent">Washington was widely admired for his strong leadership qualities and was unanimously elected president by the Electoral College in the first two national elections.
 He oversaw the creation of a strong, well-financed national government that maintained neutrality in the French Revolutionary Wars, suppressed the Whiskey Rebellion, and won acceptance among Americans of all types.[3] <a id="page_172"></a>Washington's incumbency established many precedents still in use today, such as the cabinet system, the inaugural address, and the title Mr. President.[4][5]
 His retirement from office after two terms established a tradition that lasted until 1940 when Franklin Delano Roosevelt won an unprecedented third term.
 The 22nd Amendment (1951) now limits the president to two elected terms.</p>